farahnazhoque/farahnazhoque/README.md

 # Farahnaz Hoque — @faranazhoque

 Hi there!
-I am Farahnaz Hoque, a Computer Science major at UCI and a tech enthusiast passionate about application development, intelligent systems, and software engineering.
+I am Farahnaz Hoque, a recent Computer Science graduate from UCI and a tech enthusiast passionate about application development, intelligent systems, and software engineering.

 ## What I'm Currently Working On 📚